malone00edu/project_2/README.md

 **Pipes:**

 Similarly, strcmp() is used to detect if pipes are found in the instructions.
 Two child processes are created if pipes are detected, which communicate with each other through a pipe.
 Each child process runs one of the two commands on either side of the pipe.
+(Note: program only support one pipe)

 <hr>